Introduction to Fashion Design

 Your career options with a fashion design degree span everything from working as a designer, pattern cutter, stylist, through to becoming a buyer, visual merchandiser, illustrator or work within the retailer and management sector, to name just a few roles.

 Recent graduates have gone on to work for renowned companies including Adidas, John Lewis, Levi’s, Max Mara, New Balance, Puma, River Island, H&M and many more.
 We’ve also had graduates go on to set up their own businesses using the skills they’ve gained on this fashion design degree.

 Graduates showing strong academic and research skills can pursue a further postgraduate path through our Postgraduate programmes on a full-time or part-time basis subject to a satisfactory proposal.

 Students have the opportunity to meet and collaborate with a wide range of industry professionals.
 The valuable knowledge and experience that visiting speakers bring ensures that you are kept informed of the current changes and demands within the fashion industry.

-You will benefit from hearing a professional perspective which complements your learning and development while providing inspiration and an acute awareness of the fashion world.
+You’ll benefit from hearing a professional perspective which complements your learning and development while providing inspiration and an acute awareness of the fashion world.

 Our visiting industry consultants and speakers are a valuable asset to the course and help us to maintain our contemporary outlook.
-Recent guests have included the iconic fashion designer Romeo Gigli, the H&M design team; Emma Davidson director of Denza International; design teams from Max Mara Fashion Group, Lee Lapthorne, creative director of Doll & On-Off.
-These guest speakers were invited as part of a lecture series, workshop or live project.
+Recent guests have included the iconic fashion designer Romeo Gigli, the H&M design team, Emma Davidson director of Denza International, design teams from Max Mara Fashion Group, Lee Lapthorne, creative director of Doll & On-Off.
+These guest speakers were invited as part of a lecture series, workshop or live project

 What you need to know